f5devcentral/f5-ps-ansible/docs/f5os/api_walkthrough.md

 }
 ```

 The correct URI can be retrieved from the API response of the first request we sent. `"servers": { "server": [ .. ] }` where `..` are the actual items.
 The items are addressable via their value in the `"address"` key.
-The name of the key does not really matter here, many other endpoints have other names for the keys like `"name"` or `"id"`.
+The name of the key does not really matter here, many other resources have other names for the keys like `"name"` or `"id"`.
 Usually there is a single key right next to the `"config"` object, hence it can be easily identified.

 Now we add a new item (DNS resolution server):